tthorntone/AdNauseam-Wiki/Dynamic-filtering:-rule-syntax.md

 - `3p-script`: 3rd-party scripts, i.e. scripts which are pulled from a different domain name than that of the current web page
 - `3p-frame`: 3rd-party frames, i.e. frames elements which are pulled from a different domain name than that of current web page

 These rules can apply everywhere, or be specific to a web site.
 For instance blocking 3rd-party frames is a very good habit security-wise: `* * 3p-frame block`.
-This rule translates into "block 3rd-party frames of all origins".
+This rule translates into "globally block 3rd-party frames".

 Another example: `wired.com * image block`, which means "block images from all origins when visiting a web page on wired.com".